Jamcdonald120/Titancraft-Above-Wiki/structures.md

 ![Ice Cavern](Structures/Kermode.png)

 The snow filled tundra holds many secrets.
 Traversing this cold landscape can be harsh so finding shelter in a cave seems like a good idea.
 Not all caves are as save as they seem to be.
-If you stumble across a specifici one you'll find [Kermode](bosses.md#kermode) has made his home here.
+If you stumble across this specific one you'll find [Kermode](bosses.md#kermode) has made her home here.
 Better keep your sword ready, this bear might be too much for just fists too handle...
-Or is he?
+Or is she?

 ## Ice Boat Raceway